-- You want a pillow that won’t potentially fall flat.
-The Leesa pillow is a solid piece of Avena foam (a latex alternative performance foam).
-It won’t change shape or fall flat on you at night.
-It’s got a bouncier feel so it should regain its shape very quickly after you lift your head off the pillow.
+- Those who prefer solid foam pillows.
+The Leesa pillow is a solid piece of proprietary Avena foam, which is essentially a latex alternative performance foam.
+The premiere feature here is that it won’t change shape or fall flat on sleepers at night.
+It’s got a more resilient feel as compared to its memory foam counterpart, so it should regain its shape very quickly after sleepers lift their heads off the pillow.

-- You like a charitable aspect to shopping.
-The pillow is part of Leesa’s One-Ten Program, which means one pillow will be donated for every ten pillows sold.
+- Those ready to give back.
+The pillow is part of Leesa’s One-Ten Program, which means one pillow will be donated for every ten pillows sold – how charitable!

-- You want to be able to manipulate your pillow filling.
-The Layla pillow is filled with a unique mix of Kapok fibers and shredded memory foam.
-The Kapok fibers (seed pod fluff from a rainforest tree) have a fibrous feeling to them.
-When combined with the pieces of foam, you can still move the filling around the pillow but it lessens the chance of gaping during the night (based on my experience, at least!).
+- Those who like to change things up.
+The Layla pillow is filled with a unique combination of Kapok fibers and shredded memory foam.
+The Kapok fibers – which are seed pod fluff from a rainforest tree – have a fibrous feeling to them.
+When combined with the pieces of foam, sleepers can still move and manipulate the filling around the pillow but it reduces the chances of gaping during the night.

-- You want a hypoallergenic option.
-Not only are the Kapok fibers inside the pillow all natural and pesticide-free but the entire pillow is hypoallergenic.
-Of the two pillows, only the Layla pillow is hypoallergenic.
+- Those looking for a hypoallergenic option.
+Not only are the Kapok fibers inside the pillow all-natural and pesticide-free but the entire pillow is hypoallergenic – only the Layla pillow is hypoallergenic.

-- You are a back or side sleeper.
-The Leesa pillow and the Layla pillow have 5″ and 4″ height profiles respectively, which is pretty good for back and side sleepers (stomach sleepers are going to want to go with something 3″ or lower).
-They both have foam or partial-foam fillings, which give them good support and decent firmness.
+- Back or side sleepers.
+The Leesa pillow and the Layla pillow have 5″ and 4″ height profiles respectively, which offer an acceptable height and loft for back and side sleepers.
+However, stomach sleepers advised to select a flatter option, something 3″ or lower.
+Both pillows have foam or partial-foam fillings, which give them excellent support and sufficient firmness.

-These pillows are similar in terms of who they are a good fit for (back and side sleepers over stomach sleepers).
-So deciding between the two will really come down to personal preference and feel.
-If you like a solid piece of foam then Leesa is a good fit – plus you can remove the cover and easily launder it.
-The Layla pillow is intriguing with its Kapok fiber and shredded foam filling and copper infused outer fabric.
+These pillows are similar because they’re both preferable for back and side sleepers over stomach sleepers.
+Deciding between the two will likely come down to personal preference and feel.
+Those who like a solid piece of foam will probably think Leesa is a good fit – plus the cover can be removed and easily cleaned.
+The Layla pillow is intriguing with its Kapok fiber and shredded foam filling and copper-infused outer fabric.